swannman/baseline-irrigation-mcp/README.md

 An [MCP](https://modelcontextprotocol.io) server for the **Baseline / BaseManager** irrigation controller system at [baselineapps.net](https://baselineapps.net).

-Baseline ships only a web UI — there's no public API.
-This server reverse-engineers the private JSON/XML endpoints the BaseManager SPA uses (see [`research/API-REFERENCE.md`](research/API-REFERENCE.md)) and exposes them as MCP tools so an agent can read controller status, faults, and reports.

 **Scope: read-only.** Status, alarms, and reporting.
 No watering/control or schedule-edit endpoints are exposed.